Santal people: Society

-The base of Santal society is a division between "brother" (boeha) and "guest" (pera), a divide found in many other tribal societies of central and eastern India.
+The base of Santal society is a division between "sibling" (boeha) and "guest" (pera), a divide found in many other tribal societies of central and eastern India.
 Children of the same father (sometimes grandfather), known as nij boeha, often live next to each other and own adjacent pieces of land.
 Those in the closest form of brotherhood, called mit orak hor ("people of one house") in Singhbhum, cannot marry each other and propitiate the same deity, since the house refers to a common ancestor from which all the families are believed to descend.
 Only mit orak hor marriages are severely stigmatised.
 Another brotherhood is membership of a clan, which are exogamous.
 The last form of brotherhood is phul, a ritual friendship with members of other ethnic groups.
 Children of phul brothers consider themselves as brothers, and they attend each other's main lifecycle events, such as weddings or funerals, as pera.
 They also give help in times of hardship.

 Those who do not have brotherhood are referred to as pera, or guests.
-Members of other communities, especially those not speaking Santali, are excluded from this grouping, except for communities such as the Karmakar, Mahali or Lohar, who are enmeshed in Santal society.
+Members of other communities, especially those not speaking Santali, are excluded from this grouping, except for communities such as the Karmakar, Mahali or Lohar of their locality, who are enmeshed in Santal society.
 Those with this relationship can marry, and attend major festivals as guests.
 People related by marriage, although pera, have special roles in life-cycle events.
 Women perform special welcome rituals for pera when they visit.
 Those related by marriage can have one of two relationships.
 They can be bala, a relationship exemplified by the couple's parents, or sangat, between cross-siblings of a couple.

 Santal society has much less stratification and is more egalitarian than adjacent caste Hindu society, but still has some status differences.
 The most important marker of a person when interacting with others in Santal society is their standing as marang ("senior") or hudin ("junior").
 This standing is evaluated by relation: for example, is someone is greeting their father's elder brother's son, they would be the junior irrespective of age.
 Similarly, when someone greets their elder brother's wife, the wife would be marang.
 However, for strangers or guests with no clear kin connections, the question of marang or hudin is decided by age.
 The ritual greeting (god in Santali) of someone is given much importance and is done in the courtyard of a house when a pera visits.
 The greeting differs by gender, and whether the person is junior or senior to the one being greeted.
 The greeting rituals given by a hudin involve an "offering" (dobok' johar) of respect, while a marang "receives" this respect.
 This greeting should not be done hastily, and correct practice of it is encouraged in children from a young age.
 However the hudin-marang distinction does not apply to phul or bala, who instead greet each other as if greeting a marang.